apache/aurora/docs/reference/client-commands.md

 `cluster2/foo/prod/workhorse` is different from `cluster1/tyg/test/workhorse.`

-Role names are user accounts existing on the slave machines.
+Role names are user accounts existing on the agent machines.
 If you don't know what accounts are available, contact your sysadmin.

 Environment names are namespaces; you can count on `prod`, `devel` and `test` existing.